 Given the fourth and fifth benefits, it is evident that not everyone will be able to recover and return to work, whether in full or partial capacity.
 What is important is the employer can show his employees that he cares enough about their welfare by giving them this benefit.
 It is also true that the claim may still be denied or accepted depending on the merit of the case, but regardless of the outcome, getting it for the business is already a step ahead.

-The second part of this program serves as a protection for the business and the owner.
+The second part of this program serves as protection for the business and the owner.
 Without this coverage, an injured employee may sue his employer in court.
-In cases like this, some states may opt to use their special funds to compensate these injured employees and reimburse it from their employers.
-These employers could face further criminal charges and pay steeper penalties from their non-compliance of state laws.
+Some states may opt to use their special funds to compensate these injured employees and be reimbursed by their employers.
+These employers could face further criminal charges and pay steeper penalties for non-compliance with state laws.

-As if in irony, this may be more than what they should have spent, if they prioritized getting the coverage first.
+In irony, this may be more than what they should have spent if they prioritized getting the coverage first.
 As they say, “prevention is better than cure.”
 For more information, check our resources for details.